fictorial/redis-node-client/README.md

 A Redis client implementation for Node which runs atop Google V8.

-This project lets you access a Redis instance using JavaScript.
+This project lets you access a Redis instance using server-side JavaScript.

 ## Uses